paulgalow.com

 Paul Galow

-Hi, I'm Paul Galow, and I'm an engineer based in Leipzig specialising in AWS with a focus on Serverless.
-I'm also an IT manager and a Mac admin.
+Hi, I'm Paul Galow, and I'm a software engineer / architect based in Leipzig specialising in AWS with a focus on Serverless and full stack web development.

 GitHubTwitterLinkedIn